Lushai Rising: R.B. McCabe

 The death of H.R Browne had led to R.B McCabe being assigned as the new political officer of the North Lushai Hills.
 He had been transferred from the post of Deputy Commissioner of Lakhimpur.
 He set out with Captain Williamson of the Commissariat and arrived in Changsil on 5 October 1890.
 He relieved A.W Shuttleworth, who was in command of pacification between Browne's death and McCabe's appointment.
 McCabe was nominated based on his past achievements in dealing with the Naga tribes.
 McCabe was responsible for capturing Lengpunga.
 McCabe accompanied the Surma Valley Police Battalion to bring about the surrender and submission of the Western Lushai chiefs.
 The operation occurred between 16 November to 28 November 1890.
 A combined movement of forces from Aijal and Changsil descended on Khalkam's capital settlement.
 Khalkam fled his village before the fighting began.
 Khalkam's settlement was overpowered, and on 23 November, he surrendered unconditionally to McCabe.
 McCabe would later write that pacification of the hills required the removal of influential chiefs.
 For the Western Lushai Chiefs, McCabe classified Khalkam as the most influential.
 His eldest brothers, Lengpunga, Sailenpui, Thanruma and Thangula, were classified as responsible agents.
 The brothers of Khalkam, such as Lengkhunga, Rankupa, Lalhrima, Lalsavuta and Lalluia, were classified as mere boys.
-The younger brothers, such as Tolera, Hminghthanga, Thawmpawnga, Thalien and Lenkhai, were called dependents of Suakpuilala.
+The younger brothers, such as Tolera, Hminghthanga, Thawmpawnga, Thalien and Lenkhai, were called dependants of Suakpuilala.
 Sailianpuia was not punished due to his good disposition to the British.
 Kalkhama, Lianphunga and Thaghulha were chosen to be deported as a decapitation operation.
 During the pacification campaign R.B.
 McCabe oversaw the villages of Tanhril, Sentlang and Muthi burned.

 Khalkam was sent along with his brothers Lengpunga and Thangula to Hazaribagh Jail, where he and Lengpunga committed suicide.
-After Khalkam's arrest, fifteen more western chiefs were captured while some surrendered, like Khama, Tolera, and Liannkhunga.The rest of the Western Lushai chiefs(namely Suakpuilala's sons), such as Lalhrima, Sailianpuia, and Thanghulha, surrendered as well.
+After Khalkam's arrest, fifteen more western chiefs were captured, while some surrendered, like Khama, Tolera, and Liannkhunga.
+The rest of the Western Lushai chiefs(namely Suakpuilala's sons), such as Lalhrima, Sailianpuia, and Thanghulha, surrendered as well.
 By the end of the year all offending villages had been destroyed by McCabe.
 An estimated 50 Lushais were killed through the operations of McCabe's pacification campaign.
 Fines were implemented on offending settlements and guns were confiscated from chiefs to disarm the Lushai tribes.

 Investigations after the surrender of the Western Lushais implicated Liankhunga as the conspirator who led to Captain Browne's murder and Lieutenant Swinton's death.
 Lalhrima was implicated on account of surrendering Captain Browne's possessions and personal property.